Joystream/joystream/okrs/README.md

 * [Community OKR](#objective-engage-community-to-understand-rome-and-join-us-in-the-future)
   * `2.` "Active" means Content Curators that are not fired as a result of not following their responsibilities.
-  * `3. & 4.`: Content "items" means number of entries in the content directory, not the data objects associated with the entry.
+  * `3. & 4.`: Content "items" means a number of entries in the content directory, not the data objects associated with the entry.

 See [Release Plan](/testnets/rome/README.md#general) for general notes on the Release OKRs.